 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.

 Study and work abroad

-You have the option of spending one or two semesters abroad in your second year at one of our partner universities including:
+In your second year, you’ll have the option of spending one or two semesters abroad at one of our partner universities.
+Students have studied in: